Kuznetsov-class aircraft carrier: Admiral Kuznetsov

 Admiral Kuznetsov started an overhaul and modernization program in the first quarter of 2017 to extend its service life by 25 years, but several setbacks have hampered this effort.
 Prior to a December 2022 fire the overhaul of the carrier was projected to last into 2024.

 As of October 2024 the non-operational Admiral Kuznetsov is the Russian Navy's only carrier leaving the Russian Navy without an operational aircraft carrier.
-Reports that the Admiral Kuznetsovs crew of 1500 has been reassigned to the Russian Army for combat duty in Ukraine have fueled speculation that there is no plan to make Admiral Kuznetsov seaworthy again.
+Reports that the crew of 1500 has been reassigned to the Russian Army for combat duty in Ukraine have fueled speculation that there is no plan to make Admiral Kuznetsov seaworthy again.